 But an ambitious project on such a massive scale is far from easy.

-When he first began the Project, Jack had hoped to fund it through print sales – but, although print sales remain a mainstay of his income, they are not quite enough to sustain the Project on their own.
+When he first began The LSP, Jack had hoped to fund it through print sales – but, although print sales remain a mainstay of his income, they are not quite enough to sustain the project on their own.
 The funds they generate also vary from month to month and, given that the project requires regular financial outlays (glass and chemicals, accommodation and fuel and so on), Jack needed to find additional and regular support.

-There was also some confusion about the Project – many people assumed that it was an ‘official RNLI project’ that was entirely funded by us and therefore, they didn’t appreciate the need to continue supporting him too.
+There was also some confusion about The LSP – many people assumed that it was an ‘official RNLI project’ that was entirely funded by us and therefore, they didn’t appreciate the need to continue supporting him too.

 This certainly isn’t the case.
 Since September 2016, we have given Jack a small licence fee to allow us to use his images on social media to promote our charity, but this covers less than half his costs.
 He still needs to fund the rest – and pay all his bills.